gringer/shiny_cell_browser/README.md

   - To launch Single Cell Browser locally, run the following code.
   ```
   cd shiny_cell_browser
-  R -e "shiny::runApp('./', port=1234)
+  R -e "shiny::runApp('./', port=4242)
   ## or store the lunch script in run_app.sh and run the following
   ./run_app.sh
   ```
-  - This should launch the web browser at `http://127.0.0.1:1234/`.
-For other computers in the local network to access the web app, run `R -e "shiny::runApp('./', host='0.0.0.0' port=1234)`.
+  - This should launch the web browser at `http://127.0.0.1:4242/`.
+For other computers in the local network to access the web app, run `R -e "shiny::runApp('./', host='0.0.0.0' port=4242)`.
 Then visit `your-ip-address:1234`.
-  - The App can be deployed on a web server using Docker or [shinyapps.io](https://www.shinyapps.io).
+  - The App can be deployed on a web server using Docker, [shinyapps.io](https://www.shinyapps.io), or Singularity (see the recipe files provided for build/running information).

 Example `config.json` file: